MtnBiker/historical-streets-la/ImplementationNotes.md

  But TM thinks "Already on '60-moving-on'"

 Started to change Sanborn Map links forgetting now in the database.
 Switched to a new branch '61-post-stack-upgrade'.
 I think that git and TM now are on the same branch.
 Forgot how to merge changes.
 No TM is still confused.
-Fix sometime
+Fix sometime.
+But for now use command line for Git.